tpeterka/e3sm-workflow/README.md

 -----

-## Cloning this repository and setting up a Spack environment
+## Cloning this repository and setting up a Spack environment for e3sm-workflow

 ### Clone this repository